brownbear23/eva-fft-demo/README.md

 ```

 ## Swift FFT function
 swift_img_fft.swift file is to run performFFT function on an image.
-With the input of the image on the left, performFFT is performed to output middle and right images which are fast fourier transform's magnitude and phase.
+With the input of the image on the left, it gets converted to grayscale.
+Then performFFT function is performed on the grayscale image to output middle and right images which are fast fourier transform's magnitude and phase.
 ![Swift output](outputs/swift_output.png)

 In swift_int_fft.swift file, performFFT function is performed with input of serialImagePixels, width, and height.
 For serialImagePixels, list of floats that represent image pixels, fast fourier transform is performed with performFFT function